 Developing countries should retain some capital controls

 If anything, the recent currency turmoil in ASEAN countries has focused attention on the volatility and instability of international financial markets.
-This has raised questions as to the wisdom of South countries in moving toward full capital account convertibility and financial liberalisation which are being pushed by the IMF, the US and the European Union.
+This has raised questions as to the wisdom of South countries in moving toward full capital account convertibility and liberalization of financial services sectors, which are being pushed by the IMF, and the US and EU at the WTO.

 by Chakravarthi Raghavan

-Efforts to push the ASEAN and other Asian countries, as well as some in Latin America, to commit themselves to full, though phased over a five-year period, liberalisation of financial sectors - through a financial services accord at the World Trade Organisation are under way, with the US and the EU mounting a joint assault.
+Efforts to push the ASEAN and other Asian countries, as well as some in Latin America, to commit themselves to full, though phased over a 5-year period, liberalisation of financial sectors - through a financial services accord at the World Trade Organization are under way, with the US and the EU mounting a joint assault.

 Simultaneously, there are also the moves from the International Monetary Fund (IMF) to bring about full capital account convertibility in developing countries.
 The IMF Managing Director advocated this at the 50th anniversary meeting (1994) of the Fund-Bank Governors, and has been pushing it since then, even after the Mexican peso crisis.
 The IMF has won a mandate at the interim committee meeting this year, to study the issue and propose changes to the IMF Articles of Agreement, particularly Art.
 VI, Sec.
 3 (which enables countries to maintain and exercise capital controls), and Sec.I of the same Article (which precludes IMF members from seeking IMF funds to finance large or sustained capital outflows).

-And developing countries are willy-nilly moving towards this - and more and more of their finance ministers are announcing their aim to achieve this over the next few years - India being the latest to join this madness, with its Reserve Bank and Finance Minister talking of achieving this over the next four to five years.
+And developing countries are willy-nilly moving towards this - and more and more of their finance ministers are announcing their aim to achieve this over the next few years - India being the latest to join this madness, with its Reserve Bank and Finance Minister talking of achieving this over the next 4-5 years.

 Strong words from the Malaysian PM

-The crisis and its effects, have given rise to some strong words - with Malaysian Prime Minister Dr Mahathir Mohamad raising his voice against currency speculators (mentioning George Soros and his 'Quantum Fund' for speculative attacks to punish ASEAN countries over their policies towards Myanmar) and calling for international actions to make such speculation and 'sabotage' a criminal offence.
+The crisis and its effects, has given rise to some strong words - with Malaysian Prime Minister Dr Mahathir Mohamad raising his voice against currency speculators (mentioning George Soros and his "Quantum Fund" for speculative attacks to punish ASEAN countries over their policies towards Myanmar) and calling for international actions to make such speculation and "sabotage" a criminal offence.

-There has also been a strong defence of Soros and his activities by the US Secretary of State, Madeleine Albright, the US Under-Secretary for Economic Affairs, Stuart Eizenstat, and the State Department spokesman, Nicholas Burns.
-Burns has called Soros 'a man of courage.... whom we admire very much'.
-Eizenstat said that market movements are not 'dominated' by currency speculators and that 'consistent, sound policies are the most important foundations for financial market stability' and Burns added that currency problems 'can almost always be traced to the policies of the governments involved or to economic forces that happen to be at play'.
+On the face of it, these statements repudiate the charges of Dr Mahathir, but they are also equivocal - and could mean that the speculation against them are not related to his views on Myanmar.
+There has also been a strong defense of Soros and his activities by the US Secretary of State, Madeleine Albright, the US Under-Secretary for Economic Affairs, Stuart Eizenstat, and the State Department spokesman, Nicholas Burns.
+Burns has called Soros "a man of courage ... whom we admire very much".
+Eizenstat said that market movements are not "dominated" by currency speculators and that "consistent, sound policies are the most important foundations for financial market stability" and Burns added that currency problems "can almost always be traced to the policies of the governments involved or to economic forces that happen to be at play".